antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------------------

 * With the current new knowledge you derived above, can you think of a strategy to use the fact that neuroblastoma is a heterogenous tumor consisting of a mesenchymal, motile cell type and a adrenergic, differentiated cell type for therapeutic options?
-* Follow the links below to use the differential expression analysis
-* And the genomebrowser information
+* Follow the links above to use the differential expression analysis and the genomebrowser information
 * Hints:
   * There is a category "drugtargets" in R2 to select druggable proteins
-  * Knowledge about pathways can also be exploited
+  * Knowledge about pathways can be exploited as well
+  * The NCBI database can

 ---------
   ![](_static/images/R2d2_logo.png)**Which strategy do you suggest?**